otterize/.github/pull_request_template.md

 - Fixed bug: "Fixed bug where <what happens> <can rarely (if applicable)> when <when it happens>".
 For example: "Fixed bug where sniffer would not stop gracefully upon context cancellation"
 - New feature: "Added support for <new scenario that works, worded from the user's perspective>", "Support for <new feature>".
 For example: "Support for GCP IAM eBPF visibility", "Support new API version for ClientIntents: v2beta1"
-- Improvement to existing feature: "Improve CPU consumption by skipping populateReferencedKubernetesServices logic when egress enforcement is disabled"
+- Improvement to existing feature: "Improve <what> by <doing what>".
+For example: "Improve CPU consumption by skipping populateReferencedKubernetesServices logic when egress enforcement is disabled"

 ### Description